opendata-swiss/ogd-handbook-wiki/handbook/publish/swiss.en.md

 Lang: en
 Draft: yes
 toc_run: true
 Summary: Once you have decided a publication route, you can start publishing open data.
 This is done in most cases directly on opendata.swiss.
 If you wish to publish geographic data, this happens via geo.admin.ch.
-Once you have selected your publication option, you need to upload the metadata to opendata.swiss.
+Once you have selected your publication option, you need to upload the metadata.
 ---

 <a name="opendataswiss"></a>